PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 Here are some bonus ideas if you want to venture further into the Rust adventure! 💪
  - Why not create your own game concepts or reproduce existing games.

-> If you ever feel like sharing your creations in the `partagez-vos-réalisations` room on the Discord server `PoC - Community`.
+> If you ever feel like sharing your creations, you can do it in the `software-chat` room on the Discord server `PoC - Community`.

 ## Further reading
  - [The Rust website](https://www.rust-lang.org/fr)